meltano/meltano/docs/src/_reference/settings.md

 ### `mail.sendgrid_unsubscribe_group_id`

-If using the sendgrid smtp api you optionally set the [sendgrid unsubscribe group](https://docs.sendgrid.com/ui/sending-email/unsubscribe-groups).
+If your are using the SendGrid SMTP API you may optionally set the [SendGrid unsubscribe group ID](https://docs.sendgrid.com/ui/sending-email/unsubscribe-groups).

 - [Environment variable](/guide/configuration#configuring-settings): `MAIL_SENDGRID_UNSUBSCRIBE_GROUP_ID`
 - Default: `12751`